wizcamp/wizcamp-realms-demo/session-guides/SESSION-08-instruction.md

 - **Lifetime:** App initialization to termination

 - **Today's Focus:** Application state that coordinates scoring, progress, and cache management
-- **Professional Insight:** "Choosing the right state type is crucial for maintainable applications"
+- **Key Insight:** "Choosing the right state type is crucial for maintainable applications"
 - **Student Connection:** "You'll decide which state type to use when building your scoring and GameOver logic"

 ### **Slide 3: State Coordination - The Game's Memory System 🎮**